sookinoby/GAN/README.md

 If the bank tells the fraudster why it classified these notes as fake,  he can improve his model based on those reasons.
 After multiple iterations, the bank cannot tell the difference between the "real" and "fake" currency.
 This is the idea behind GAN.

 So now let's implement a simple GAN network to generate new anime images.
 I encourage you to download [the notebook](https://github.com/sookinoby/generative-models/blob/master/GAN.ipynb).
-You are welcome to adjust the hyperparameters and experiment with different approaches to neural network architecture.

 ### Preparing the Dataset